The treaty

 Dear Reader,

-This issue seeks to connect the everyday realities of student life with the broader meaning of
+This issue seeks to connect the everyday realities of student life with the broader meaning of education, as we celebrate the International Day of Education on January 24th, 2025.

-Education is not only important, but as the United Nations General Assembly reminds us, it is
+Education is not only important, but as the United Nations General Assembly reminds us, it is "a human right, a public good, and a public responsibility."

 So without further ado, happy reading!